-Chemistry is a broad field, and those who study it can engage in many educational and career paths related to the subject.
+Chemistry is a broad field, and those who study it can find many educational and career paths related to the subject.
 Read on to learn about the career options and requirements in the chemistry sciences.

 Inside Chemistry Sciences

 Chemistry is the study of matter, its properties and its mutations.
 Chemistry students take courses in molecular science, chemical principles, organic chemistry and thermodynamics.
 General chemistry programs do not typically require students to specialize, so a wide range of chemistry concepts are covered.
 Because this is such a broad subject, students who study chemistry are able to enter a variety of different professional fields, including academia, the medical field or chemical industries.

 Educational requirements vary by profession, but generally a bachelor's degree is the minimum requirement for a career in chemistry.
 For those who choose to pursue careers as teachers at the K-12 level, the appropriate teaching licensure can be obtained through the state after completing the necessary prerequisites, which could include a bachelor's degree in chemistry and a separate educational experience in teaching.
 To teach at the college level, a graduate degree in chemistry is required.